tancheff/interactive-content/EN/02-Conditional-Statements/02-Logical-Expressions.md

 System.out.println(a != b);     // true
 ```

-You can also compare numeric expressions.
+We can also compare numeric expressions.

-The expressions you compare can themselves be complex expressions, as in the following example.
+The expressions we compare can themselves contain complex expressions, as in the following example.

 ```java
 x / 45 * (y +17) >= Math.sqrt(z) / (p - (x * 16))